TL;DR

 roles.
 But this project’s needs were pretty simple.

-Looking at the abilities for FranchiseUser, you can see I have a condition
+, you can see I have a condition

-those actions to the user’s franchise, but the :create action is not
+those actions to the user’s franchise, but the :create

 constrained.
-I found that if I applied the condition to the :create action
+I found that if I applied the condition to the :create

 I could no longer access the customers/new

 view.
-I guess this makes sense because CanCan defines :create to encompass
+I guess this makes sense because CanCan defines :create

-both :new and :create controller actions, and a new Customer doesn’t yet have
+controller actions, and a new Customer

-a franchise_id associated with it.
+associated with it.
 If I defined the customers

-resource as a nested route using ActiveAdmin’s belongs_to method, I
+resource as a nested route using ActiveAdmin’s belongs_to

-probably could put :create down with the conditional, but I wanted it to
+down with the conditional, but I wanted it to

 be a top-level resource so the super user can also create customers for any